roemeren/tableau-workbook-extractor/README.md

 The tool can be run on Windows by double-clicking on the executable `tableau-workbook-extractor.exe` inside the `dist` subfolder, which will run a packaged version of the main script `tableau-workbook-extractor.py`.

+Notes:

+- The tool has been created using version 6.0.2. on Windows (graphviz-6.0.2 64-bit EXE installer).
+Installing more recent versions may be blocked by Microsoft Defender SmartScreen.
-*Note: separate Linux/MacOS versions can be created by running PyInstaller resp. on Linux or MacOS.*
+- separate Linux/MacOS versions can be created by running PyInstaller resp. on Linux or MacOS.

 #### Method 2: Run Python script (using Anaconda)